 OCC Rule 801(d) permits the filing of exercise notices in respect of opening purchase transactions on the day that those transactions occur.
-OCC's sequencing procedures for processing daily activity on every day other than the final trading day1 provide that opening purchase transactions, opening sales transactions and closing purchase transactions effected on that day are processed before exercises, and that exercises are processed before that day's closing sales transactions.
-As a result, to the extent there is no violation of the Exchange's and OCC's exercise limits, an investor (whether a market-maker, a member firm or a customer) may exercise an option series on any day other than the final trading day to the full extent of the sum of:
+OCC's sequencing procedures for processing daily activity on every day other than the final trading day provide that opening purchase transactions, opening sales transactions and closing purchase transactions effected on that day are processed before exercises, and that exercises are processed before that day's closing sales transactions.
+As a result, OCC's sequencing procedures make it operationally possible for an investor (whether a market-maker, a member firm or a customer) to exercise an option series on any day other than the final trading day to the full extent of the sum of: